Fire Safety Building Regulations

 An Annual Fire Safety Statement must be submitted to Council within twelve (12) months of when the fire safety certificate was issued or previous annual fire safety statement was issued.

-The annual fire safety statement must certify that a competent fire safety practitioner has inspected the building, assessed the fire safety measures, and found that the measures are capable of performing to the relevant standard.
+The annual fire safety statement must certify that an accredited practitioner (fire safety) has inspected the building, assessed the fire safety measures, and found that the measures are capable of performing to the relevant standard.

 It is the responsibility of the owner to ensure Council receives the fire safety statement prior to the due date.
 Council as a courtesy sends a reminder out approximately 60 days before the statement is due.

 The building owner must have the inspection performed by an accredited practitioner (fire safety).